go-gitea/gitea/docs/content/doc/advanced/logging-documentation.en-us.md

 * The Router logger
 * The Access logger
 * The XORM logger
-* A logger for the use during the hooks called the `GitLogger`
+* A logger called the `GitLogger` which used during hooks.

 There is also the go log logger.